dazzyweb/cute-grids/README.md

 ##About

 Cute Grids is a responsive grid system full of features to help designers and developers get started with their responsive layout.
+Visit [Cute Grids](http://www.cutegrids.com) for more details.

 ##Features